-- This program is only eligible for Hyattsville households and landscape contractors that are physically located in Hyattsville. - Limited to one blower trade-in per household or up to three for landscape contractors physically located in Hyattsville. - Hyattsville households and landscape contractors cannot trade-in GPLBs for people or contractors that do not reside in Hyattsville.
-Doing so would result in a fine.

-- Program would run for the duration of the ramp-up period (July 1, 2022 through January 1, 2024) and then for the year after the GPLB ban takes effect (January 1, 2024 through January 1, 2025). - For a household, the trade-in value of the GPLBs would be two thirds the cost of the ELB, up to \$150.
-For a landscape contractor, the trade-in value of each GPLB (up to three) would be one half the cost of the ELB, up to \$300 each. - Trade-ins would take place at the Hyattsville Department of Public Works building, by appointment only. - Trade-ins will be conducted after households or landscape contractors purchase replacement ELBs.
-Hyattsville households or landscape contractors would bring their proof of residency, their old GPLB(s), the new ELB(s) they purchased, and the receipt for the purchase of the ELB to the Hyattsville Department of Public Works building, where city staff will process the reimbursement. - Trade-in GPLBs will be safely disposed of and not repurposed or resold by the City of Hyattsville. - The cost for Hyattsville to administer this program is contingent on the number of trade-ins it processes.
-With roughly 7,150 households, and some small subset of the total households employed as landscape contractors, the HEC estimates conservatively that demand for this program could cost roughly \$42,250. - If roughly 5 percent of Hyattsville households participate in the trade-in program (360 total) and the average trade-in value was \$100 (of a maximum of \$150) the cost for Hyattsville household trade-ins would be \$36,000.
-In addition to the households, if ten landscape maintenance contractors participate and the average trade in is 2.5 leaf blowers (of three max) for a trade-in value of \$250 each (of a maximum of \$300), the additional cost would be \$6,250.
-As such, the total estimated cost to administer the program would be \$59,875. - As the trade-in period would last multiple years, the HEC recommends that the City budget roughly one third of this amount, or \$14,000, for the first year of the program and then adjust this for ensuing years based on demand.
+- This program is only eligible for Hyattsville households and landscape contractors that provide landscape contractor services to at least 10 Hyattsville properties. - Consistent with Hyattsville's "Sanctuary City" status (Ordinance 2017-02), GPLB trade-in eligibility shall not be conditioned on a resident or landscape contractor's citizenship or immigration status. - Trade-ins are limited to one gas-powered leaf blower trade-in per household or up to three for landscape contractors. - Hyattsville households cannot trade-in GPLBs for people that do not reside in Hyattsville.
+Landscape contractors cannot trade-in GPLBs for other contractors.
+Doing so would result in a fine. - The rebate program would run from July 1, 2022 through July 1, 2024.
+From July 1, 2022 through July 1, 2023, the rebate value will be 75 percent, up to \$150 rebate for a Hyattsville resident or a \$900 rebate for a qualifying landscape contractor (\$300 rebate for up to 3 GPLB trade-ins).
+From July 1, 2023 through January 1, 2024, the rebate value will be 50 percent, up to \$100 rebate for a Hyattsville resident or a \$600 rebate for a qualifying landscape contractor (\$200 rebate for up to 3 GPLB trade-ins).
+From January 1, 2024 through July 1, 2024, the rebate value will be 25 percent, up to \$50 rebate for a Hyattsville resident or a \$300 rebate for a qualifying landscape contractor (\$100 rebate for up to 3 GPLB trade-ins).
+The rebate program will end after July 1, 2024, when the ban will go into full effect. - For a household, ELB costs are reimbursable up to \$150 during the initial phase. - For qualifying landscape contractors who provide landscape contractor services to at least 10 Hyattsville properties, the trade-in value of each GPLB (up to three) would be \$300 each during the initial phase. - Trade-ins would take place at the Hyattsville Department of Public Works building, by appointment only. - Trade-ins will be conducted after households or landscape contractors purchase replacement ELBs.
+Hyattsville households or landscape contractors would bring their proof of residency, their old GPLB(s), the new ELB(s) they purchased, and the receipt for the purchase of the ELB(s) to the Hyattsville Department of Public Works building, where city staff will process the reimbursement.
+Landscape contractors must also provide a list of at least 10 Hyattsville properties where they provide landscape contractor services. - Trade-in GPLBs will be safely disposed of and not repurposed or resold by the City of Hyattsville. - The cost for Hyattsville to administer this program is contingent on the number of trade-ins it processes.
+With roughly 7,150 households, and many landscape contractors, the HEC estimates conservatively that demand for this program could cost roughly \$46,000: - If roughly 5 percent of Hyattsville households participate in the trade-in program (360 total) and the average trade-in value was \$110 (of a maximum of \$150) the cost for Hyattsville household trade-ins would be \$39,600.
+In addition to the households, if twenty landscape contractors participate and the average trade in is 2 leaf blowers (of three max) for a trade-in value of \$275 each (of a maximum of \$300), the additional cost would be \$11,000.
+As such, the total estimated cost to administer the rebate program would be \$50,600